Version 1.1 – 2021-04-15

-- The Commanding Officer (CO, like a CEO) is equivalent to the Product Owner in Scrum, looking out at the value generation, towards customers, competitors and society at large.
+- The Strategy Owner (SO, like a CEO) is equivalent to the Product Owner in Scrum, looking out at the value generation, towards customers, competitors and society at large.

-- The Executive Officer (XO, like a COO) is equivalent to the Scrum Master in Scrum.
-This person is responsible for the process in the CIrcle, its collaboration with other Circles and dealing with impediments and improvements.
-At the center of the XO’s work is the relentless focus on constant improvement and constant learning.
+- The Operations Owner (OO, like a COO) is equivalent to the Scrum Master in Scrum.
+This person is responsible for the process in the Circle, its collaboration with other Circles and dealing with impediments and improvements.
+At the center of the OO’s work is the relentless focus on constant improvement and constant learning.

 - Circle Manifest.
 Each Circle has a Manifest which it maintains.
 The Manifest shows why The Circle exists, what it does, who its members are, who they serve (Customers) and the rules for engaging with the Circle.
 Often the Manifest will contain a Competency Matrix that shows what competencies the Circle requires, which ones the individual Team Members bring to the table and how well covered the Circle is with respect to competencies.
 This Manifest is transparent to the whole organization and will be modified from time to time as circumstances change.

 - Main Backlog.
-This is at minimum an ordered list of deliverables for the Circle, it is equivalent to the Product Backlog in Scrum.
-It is the job of the CO (Product Owner) to prioritize the work on the Backlog and make sure that the specifications are sufficiently robust to fulfill the customers expectations.
-The CIrcle may choose to have additional Artifacts supporting the full understanding of what to deliver, such as Story Maps, Road Maps, Outlines, Design drawings etc. The Items on the Main Backlog may be specified using the User Story pattern.
+This is at minimum an ordered list of Backlog Items or deliverables for the Circle, it is equivalent to the Product Backlog in Scrum.
+It is the job of the Strategy Owner to prioritize the work on the Backlog and make sure that the specifications are sufficiently robust to fulfill the customers expectations.
+The Circle may choose to have additional Artifacts supporting the full understanding of what to deliver, such as Story Maps, Road Maps, Outlines, Design drawings etc. The Items on the Main Backlog may be specified using the User Story pattern.

-- Team Backlog (or the Tactical Backlog).
-In granular form, this shows each Team’s specific short term work, progress, impediments and typically task allocation.
+- Tactical Backlog.
+In finely granular form, this shows each Team’s specific short-term work, progress, impediments and typically task allocation.
 It serves as the focus point for the Team during execution, but also as an information radiator to the rest of the organization, providing radical transparency.

 - Improvement Backlog.
 This is an ordered list of improvements and impediments to the process and general working conditions, typically derived through retrospectives.
-The XO (Scrum Master) uses this as a tasklist, it also provides visibility of the Circle’s ideas and challenges for the rest of the organization.
+The Operations Owner uses this as a tasklist.
+It also provides visibility of the Circle’s ideas and challenges for the rest of the organization.

 - Relationship Manifest.
 This describes concretely how the Circle works together with other Circles (could be Suppliers and Customers) and the commitments they bestow on each other.
 Of course the commitments described in a Relationship Manifest must be within the range of the Circle Manifests.

-The Circle can choose to work the Scrum way with its set of meetings and ceremonies, some may prefer Kanban or a combination of these two patterns.
+The Circle can choose to work the Scrum way with its set of meetings and ceremonies, some may prefer Kanban or a combination of these two.
 A Circle may also choose a totally different way of working where appropriate.
-A Circle’s Process Guidelines must however comply with the fundamental Values and Principles, shown above.
+A Circle’s Process Guidelines must, however, comply with the fundamental Values and Principles shown above.

 At a minimum, a Circle’s Process must be radically transparent, accept and provide feedback, include people as volunteers and abstain from using fear and coercion under normal circumstances.